kiriltaran/improvements-naming/README.md

 ## Vue
 ---

-#### Computed properties should be named as functions if are called and as variables if are not called
+#### Use variable naming for computed properties without parameter and function naming for computed properties with parameter
 ###### Bad

 ```javascript